CRUISECLUES

 Zuiderdam

-We had very enjoyable dinners (menus below) in the L'Ippocampo restaurant with our outstanding Italian waiter, Sebastiano, the best waiter we've ever had.
+We had very enjoyable dinners (2004 Menus below) in the L'Ippocampo restaurant with our outstanding Italian waiter, Sebastiano, the best waiter we've ever had.
 Our assistant waiter, Wana, was from Indonesia.
 We have lunch & breakfast menusfood photos and midnight buffet photos, as well.
 Ours was 2nd sitting with one other couple, our cousins, Lorraine & Ed.
 The food generally was good, with an occasional menu item not as good as the others.
 The pasta (& risotto) was generally very good & al dente.
 Our waiter would bring one plate with a half helping of the pasta & half of risotto if we wanted it that way.
 The bread was good.
 The ice cream and sorbet were some of the best we've had on cruises, though the other desserts were some of the poorest we've had.

 There were no large shrimp or scallops on the menu, except for the "Countess shrimp-cocktail" (dinner 10) appetizer, which was better than most we've had.
 Often, in seafood dishes, squid, cuttlefish, & octopus were used, which we like, though many may not.
-If you did not want any of the entrees, most nights you could get, from the grill, salmon, chicken breast, and beef steak (with French fries).
+If you did not want any of the entrees on the regular menu, most nights you could get, from the grill, salmon, chicken breast, and beef steak (with French fries).
 I tried the salmon one night and it was good, though cooked slightly more than I prefer (as were the other fish entrees, but Diane found them to be very good).
 The "beef steak" was a thin steak which I found to be of a poor cut of beef & was not very tasty (& difficult to prepare rare or medium rare).
 The "Grilled Beef Filet with Barolo Sauce" (dinner 2) was good, the "Grilled beef steak with Choron sauce" (dinner 8) was prepared as I like it, though a poor cut & not very tasty, & the "Wellington Filet" (dinner 10) saved me from the worst lobster we've ever had, which as not something we could eat (not the flavor of any lobster we've ever had...it was not sweet as lobster usually is, had a disagreeable taste, & had a red sauce on it, which we did not like, though we usually like most red sauces).
 We were warned the lobster would not be good by a first sitting diner, & we wondered how bad could lobster be, especially since they did not say it was overcooked.

 We had some problems with ice tea, which was often not poured with ice, & was in small glasses (4 or 5 ounces).
 It was difficult to get a large glass.
 Glass size would not be a problem if the ice tea was refilled within some reasonable time period, but that was not the case.
 I asked for the ice tea pitcher to be left on the table & the assistant waiter would not leave it, & would always point back to the waiter as if it was up to me to tell the waiter.
 In addition, we always stirred our sweetener into our ice tea with either a fork, or our butter knife, no spoon was ever provided for the ice tea during the entire cruise, unless you ordered soup (a large spoon) or at the end of the meal with the coffee (too late).
 About halfway though the cruise, larger glasses were provided, & there was some improvement in refilling them.
 We discovered the assistant waiters were not trained for the dining room, but brought from the bar, & were being trained.
 They improved as the cruise went on.
 Some resolution for the ice tea may be on the next cruises, along with a few other welcome additions.